 “The following testimonies are given by members of our local [Location] church who have experienced healing through sole reliance on Christian Science.
 You are invited to visit our Sunday church services or Wednesday testimony meetings to learn more about Christian Science and healing.”

-4. If your branch wishes to post links to testimonies or articles from JSH-Online, you may post up to five links in accordance with the Terms of Service and Permissions information on that site.
+4. If your branch wishes to post links to testimonies or articles from Christian Science JSH-Online, you may post up to five links in accordance with its Terms of Service and Permissions information.
 Please distinguish your members’ testimonies from those published by CSPS by posting the following notice as an introduction to the links to Christian Science JSH-Online:

 “To explore an official collection of healings which have been verified and are happening all over the world, visit jsh.christianscience.com.”